SUT-CS-GM/sut-cs-gm.github.io/docs/exams/midterm.md

 ---
 title: Midterm Exam
-description: Information regarding the Fall 2025 Midterm Exam.
+description: Information, questions, and solutions for the Fall 2025 Midterm Exam.
 comments: False
 ---